-'''

-0 # minutes from the hour-entry in the input data files to the end of the
+''' 0 # output of runoff results in 0=mm/time step, 1=m3/s 0 # minutes from the hour-entry in the input data files to the end of the timestep WriteAsciiGrids = 0 InitialStateDirectory = $InitialStateDirectory DefaultOutputDirectory = $DefaultOutputDirectory '''

-timestep

-WriteAsciiGrids = 0

-InitialStateDirectory = $InitialStateDirectory

-DefaultOutputDirectory = $DefaultOutputDirectory

-'''

 The empty \$outpath variable is for compatibility with old control files.
 It makes sure that the file names have no prepending absolute path, so the value of DefaultOutputDirectory will always be used for writing files, in this case the output path will be d:\Data\m500Otp\output.